xuyunbei/Inexact-preconditioning/CT/README.md

    run ALADMM to test accelrated (primal) linearized ADMM.

-For all algorithms except our proposed algorithm (iPrePDHG_BCD.m), their running times surpass 300s (we add annotation at the beginning of these files.)
-Our algorithm should be able to solve the problem in 8 seconds.
+If an algorithm requires more than 500s to finish, we will add annotation in the beginning of its corresponding file.